Shepreth Wildlife Park raised £6,000 towards the purchase of the BIAZA Reserve and has also donated to BIAZA Buy an Acre in Mexico.

 About Shepreth Wildlife Park

-Central to the park is its inhabitants: with over 400 animals, birds and invertebrates resident on site, comprising of 120 different species covering countries worldwide.
+Central to the park is its inhabitants: with more than 400 animals, birds and invertebrates resident on site, comprising of 120 different species covering countries worldwide.
 Not to mention the abundance of native wild species which take up residence in this tranquil haven.
-Created in natural settings, this wildlife paradise is the perfect foundation for an educational and inspiring visit, offering the opportunity for both young and old alike to learn and take heed from the natural world and the conservation issues engulfing it.
+Created in natural settings, this wildlife paradise is the perfect foundation for an educational and inspiring visit, offering the opportunity for both young and old to learn and take heed from the natural world and the conservation issues engulfing it.

 A high level of animal visibility and a good selection of species that can carry an important conservation message remains important to the park.
-Education and learning are also of paramount importance, as is the continuation of their themed interpretation throughout the park, with a strong emphasis on imagination and fun.
+Education and learning are also of paramount importance, as is the themed interpretation throughout the park, with a strong emphasis on imagination and fun.
 The school education programme aims to increase the level of school visits annually, thus increasing the level of awareness of wildlife education and conservation.